Abandoned Cart Recovery: What To Do With Abandoned Carts?9 min readReading Time: 6 minutes

 The best part about cart recovery is that there is good money in recovering abandoned carts!
 And remember, the cost of recovering an abandoned cart is considerably lower than the customer acquisition cost.

-To read more about the ins and outs of shopping cart abandonment, check out our Ultimate Guide on Shopping Cart Abandonment.
+To read more about the ins and outs of shopping cart abandonment, check out our ultimate guide about Shopping Cart Abandonment.